Techno: Growth of the German scene

-Tekkno versus techno
+Tekkno versus techno, i.e. Detroit techno versus techno

 In Germany, fans started to refer to the harder techno sound emerging in the early 1990s as Tekkno (or Brett).
 This alternative spelling, with varying numbers of ks, began as a tongue-in-cheek attempt to emphasize the music's hardness, but by the mid-1990s it came to be associated with a controversial point of view that the music was and perhaps always had been wholly separate from Detroit's techno, deriving instead from a 1980s EBM-oriented club scene cultivated in part by DJ/musician Talla 2XLC in Frankfurt.

+Frankfurt techno definition versus Berlin techno definition

 At some point tension over "who defines techno" arose between scenes in Frankfurt and Berlin.
-DJ Tanith has expressed that Techno as a term already existed in Germany but was to a large extent undefined.
+DJ Tanith has expressed that Techno as a term already existed in Germany but was to a large extent undefined "or rather there were two schools": techno meaning music from Front 242 and the like (as defined in Frankfurt) and the new techno (as defined in Berlin), see at around 34:20).
 Dimitri Hegemann has stated that the Frankfurt definition of techno associated with Talla's Technoclub differed from that used in Berlin.
 Frankfurt's Armin Johnert viewed techno as having its roots in acts such DAF, Cabaret Voltaire, and Suicide, but a younger generation of club goers had a perception of the older EBM and Industrial as handed down and outdated.
 The Berlin scene offered an alternative and many began embracing an imported sound that was being referred to as Techno-House.
 The move away from EBM had started in Berlin when acid house became popular, thanks to Monika Dietl's radio show on SFB 4.
-Tanith distinguished acid-based dance music from the earlier approaches, whether it be DAF or Nitzer Ebb, because the latter was aggressive, he felt that it epitomized "being against something," but of acid house he said, "it's electronic, it's fun it's nice."
+Tanith distinguished acid-based dance music from the earlier approaches, whether it be DAF or Nitzer Ebb, because the latter was aggressive, he felt that it epitomized "being against something," but of acid house he said, "it's electronic, it's fun, it's nice."
 By Spring 1990, Tanith, along with Wolle XDP, an East-Berlin party organizer responsible for the X-tasy Dance Project, were organizing the first large scale rave events in Germany.
 This development would lead to a permanent move away from the sound associated with Techno-House and toward a hard edged mix of music that came to define Tanith and Wolle's Tekknozid parties.
 According to Wolle it was an "out and out rejection of disco values," instead they created a "sound storm" and encouraged a form of "dance floor socialism," where the DJ was not placed in the middle and you "lose yourself in light and sound."